rwbl/make-thime/README.md

-# make_project_thime
+# make_thime

 # Objectives
-* To display the time or the temperature & humidity, packed in a LEGO ® case.
+This make project displays the time or the temperature & humidity, packed in a LEGO ® case.
+(LEGO is a trademark of the LEGO Group)

 ![thime-case](https://user-images.githubusercontent.com/47274144/52938631-725cb280-3362-11e9-8f9e-697b81218b34.png)